ursi/js-framework-benchmark/README.md

 # Shpadoinkle

-Add your Shpadoinkle benchmarks to `benchmarks.nix` then run `nix-shell` (or `nix develop --impure` to use the flake).
+Add your Shpadoinkle benchmarks to `benchmarks.nix`.

+### Running benchmarks manually

+Run `nix-shell`.
 Instructions will be printed to the terminal.

+### Building benchmarks with Nix

+Run `nix-build`, optionally with the following arguments

+- `other-benchmarks ? []`: An array of the names of other non-keyed benchmarks\
+  Currently supported:
+  - miso
+  - react
+  - vanillajs

+- `count ? null`: roughly the number of times to run each benchmark

+- `benchmark ? null`: a space separated list of benchmarks to run.
+EX: `"01 03"`

+You can see a more detailed look at `count` and `benchmark`, as well as other potential arguments that could be added [here](https://github.com/ursi/js-framework-benchmark/blob/master/webdriver-ts/src/benchmarkRunner.ts#L163).

+The result of `nix-build` will be an HTML file with the benchmark results.

 # js-framework-benchmark